opentelekomcloud-docs/object-storage-service/api-ref/source/apis/operations_on_buckets/listing_buckets.rst

 This request header uses common message fields.
 For details, see :ref:`Table 3 <obs_04_0007__table25197309>`.

-The operation message header is the same as that of a common request.
+This request's message header is the same as that of a common request.
 For details, see :ref:`Table 3 <obs_04_0007__table25197309>`.
-However, this request can contain additional headers.
+This request can contain additional headers.
 The following table describes the additional headers for this request.

 .. table:: **Table 1** Additional request headers